coreruleset/drupal-rule-exclusions-plugin/README.md

 For full and up to date instructions for the different available plugin installation methods, refer to [How to Install a Plugin](https://coreruleset.org/docs/configuring/plugins/#how-to-install-a-plugin) in the official CRS documentation.

+## Testing

+After the plugin is enabled, Drupal should work without problems caused by CRS (for example, false positives while blocking requests).
+If problems still occur then please file a new issue on [GitHub](https://github.com/coreruleset/drupal-rule-exclusions-plugin).
+Note that high paranoia level deployments may require additional tuning beyond this plugin.

 ## License

 Copyright (c) 2022 OWASP ModSecurity Core Rule Set project.
 All rights reserved.